Prompt Stealing Attacks Against Text-to-Image Generation Models: Prompt Stealing Attack

-Instead, in this work, we propose the first learning-based approach for prompt stealing attack, namely \attack.
-The design principle of \attack is based on our observations in \autoref{section:measurement}, i.e., a successful prompt stealing attack should focus on both the subject and modifiers of a target prompt. \attack uses different tools to steal the subject and prompt modifiers.
-Specifically, \attack consists of two key components: an image captioning model and a multi-label classifier.
+In this work, we introduce \attack, a simple yet effective prompt stealing attack.
+The design principle of \attack is based on our observations in \autoref{section:measurement}, i.e., a successful prompt stealing attack should focus on both the subject and modifiers of a target prompt.
+Specifically, \attack consists of two modules: a subject generator and a modifier detector. \autoref{figure:attack_arch} shows the overview of \attack.